I am your host, Rush Limbaugh, doing what I was born to do.

 We all have our roles to play our roles in life.

-And it's it's all combined, and it all matters because it's all related to the same objective.
+And it's all combined, and it all matters because it's all related to the same objective.

 And that's defending and protecting our country.

-So I tell you, when we um when we were putting together and crafting the third book in the Rush Revere Time Travel Adventures with Exceptional Americans series, the American History Books for Kids.
+So I'll tell you, when we were putting together and crafting the third book in the Rush Revere Time Travel Adventures with Exceptional Americans series, the American History Books for Kids, we purposely, and I'm chomping at the bit to tell everybody this beforehand, but I couldn't because it just wouldn't make any sense to.

 But we timed the release of the latest book to coincide with Veterans Day because the whole book is a dedication to modern day American military.